serenity-is/docs/api/js/corelib/type-aliases/ToastrOptions.md

 #### Deprecated

 Escape message html, default is true.
-Pass HTML element to message instead
+Pass an HTML element to message instead.

 ### extendedTimeOut?

 > `optional` **extendedTimeOut**: `number`

-If closeOnHover is true, the toast closes in extendedTimeout duration after the mouse leaves the toast.
-Default is 1000
+Timeout in ms after mouse-leave before the toast closes when ToastrOptions.closeOnHover is enabled.
+Defaults to `1000`.

 ### iconClass?

 > `optional` **iconClass**: `string`

-CSS class for icon
+CSS class for the toast icon (e.g. `"toast-info"`, `"toast-error"`).

 ### messageClass?

 > `optional` **messageClass**: `string`

-CSS class for message
+CSS class for the message element.
+Defaults to `"toast-message"`.

 ### newestOnTop?

 > `optional` **newestOnTop**: `boolean`

-Show newest on top
+When `true` the newest toast is inserted at the top of the container.

 ### onclick()?

 > `optional` **onclick**: (`event`) => `void`

+Callback invoked when the toast element is clicked.

 #### Parameters